-We are just a few weeks away from the start of the Spring season, we are now at a time that is equivalent to waiting inline for a roller-coaster ride!
+We are just a day away from the start of the Fall season, we are now at a time that is equivalent to waiting inline for a roller-coaster ride!

 Before we get stuck in to the playing of the games it is important that we cover some very important issues, making sure we are all pulling in the same direction, expectations are managed, and we make sure the experience is about the youth player and not the adult.

 The focus must remain on the individual player, the progress and development primarily with the ball at their feet, the comfort to be in possession of the ball, and the willingness to try and at times ultimately fail.
 Youth soccer (not adult), is an individual sport within a team context.

 As soon as we lose sight of the big picture and only focus on the scoreline, it is the child that misses out, and the adults take over.
 Here are a few important factors to keep in mind.

 Joy-sticking is killing the game, stifling youth development, and wrecking the interpretation of what a good coach is.